 Study the followers you already have (if you already have an active account) to understand what they like/don’t like demographics, and other helpful insights.

-You can also use the built-in analytics features in your social media platform to understand your audience.
+You can also use the embedded analytics features in your social media platform to understand your audience.

 Create Content Tailored to Your Audience